 At first glance, Pure Encapsulation’s bottle is yawn-inducing compared to its flashier, yassified competitors.
-Its simple blue-and-white label looks more like a store brand pain reliever than something that’s supposed to plump up the skin.
+Its simple blue-and-white label looks more like a store brand pain reliever than something that’s supposed to plump up the skin—indeed, it seems to market its benefits as a hyaluronic acid joint supplement more than anything else.
 But once we took a closer look at the company, we began to appreciate Pure Encapsulations’ no-nonsense approach to creating and branding its supplements.
 Its simple label listed just two ingredients after hyaluronic acid (plant fiber and vegetarian capsule).
 This made us feel confident that it wasn’t filled with any extra junk.

 Capsules are scentless, flavorless, and about as long as a staple.
 In testing, they went down easily with a sip of water, leaving no aftertaste.
 A single capsule (which is considered one serving) contains only 70 mg of hyaluronic acid—less than the 120 mg to 240 mg used in research trials.
 But you could easily take two to hit that range, so the lower concentration isn’t a dealbreaker for us.
 (Just check in with your doctor to make sure that works for you.)